 In other words, using affirmations wrongly can harm you.

-And scientific research supports that conclusion.
+And science supports that conclusion.

-First of all, a modern type of therapy called cognitive therapy operates on the belief that what you think directly impacts how you feel.
+First of all, a modern type of therapy called cognitive-behavioral therapy operates on the belief that what you think directly impacts how you feel.
 To most of us, that’s not news.
 Think about someone you loved once that you’re no longer in contact with; how do you feel?
 Yeah.
 Not so good.
 Now think about the current love of your life and how special they are to you; feel better?
-Of course you do!
+Of course, you do!

 Our thoughts determine how we feel, almost entirely.